balena-io-experimental/balena-sound/docs/02-usage.md

 ## Audio interfaces

 balenaSound supports all audio interfaces present on our [supported devices](../docs/device-support) be it 3.5mm audio jack, HDMI, I2C DAC's or USB soundcards.
-We rely on [balenaLabs' audio block](https://github.com/balenablocks/audio) to do the heavy lifting configuration required for this to work.
+We rely on [balenaLabs' audio block](https://github.com/balenablocks/audio) to do the configuration required for this to work.

 Some audio interfaces require special configuration, you can read more about this in the [audio interfaces](../docs/audio-interfaces) configuration section.